WebAssembly/spec/document/core/appendix/embedding.rst

 * Every runtime object returned as a result is :ref:`valid <valid-store>` per an implicit post-condition.

 .. note::
-   As long as the embedder treats runtime objects as abstract and only creates and manipulates them through the interface defined here, the associated pre-condition are automatically met.
+   As long as an embedder treats runtime objects as abstract and only creates and manipulates them through the interface defined here, all implicit pre-conditions are automatically met.